This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

-- How Long Can You Keep This In The Fridge?
-This chicken will last in the fridge for up to four days.
+- How Long Can You Keep This In The Refrigerator?
+Leftovers will last in the fridge for up to four days.
+Store in an airtight container.

 - Can You Freeze This?
 Spoon the cooled meat into a resealable freezer bag, label it, and put it in the freezer!